-to the free weekly News Alerts
+to the free fortnightly News Alerts

-to the free weekly News Alerts
+to the free fortnightly News Alerts

 As the sources and severity of noise pollution continue to grow, there is a need for new approaches to reduce exposure.
 This Future Brief looks at the complex and pervasive problem of noise pollution: a problem with no single solution, requiring a combination of short-, medium- and long-term approaches and careful consideration of the nature of the noise source.